-- and my desire - to judge the theology of others had disappeared during my personal purging.
-For the first time since seminary, I began listening to simple laymen who had not been taught that the gifts of the Holy Spirit were not for today.
-These "unlearned ones" accepted the Bible at face value.
+In my former vocabulary those were words of heresy.
+But my ability (and my desire) to judge the theology of others had disappeared during my personal purging.
+For the first time since seminary, I began listening to simple laymen who had not been taught the gifts of the Holy Spirit were not for today.
+These 'unlearned ones' accepted the Bible at face value.
 I, too, held that position intellectually, but the truths had never been integrated into my personal life nor the churches I had led.
 Now, through personal suffering and public humiliation, I was finally open to all God had for me.